 - Two Ethernet (rear)

 - One serial (rear)

 - Four Universal Serial Bus (USB) (two front, two rear)

 - One video (rear)

-The following illustration shows the locations of the connectors on the front of the server.
+The following illustration shows the locations of the connectors on the front panel.

-The following illustration shows the locations of the connectors on the rear of the server.
+The following illustration shows the locations of the connectors on the rear panel.

 The following sections describe these connectors.